AchrafKassioui/Learning-SpriteKit/README.md

 - Ease of use: create an instance, assign it to the `scene.camera` property, transform the camera -> the view changes.
 - When `SKCameraNode` is scaled, the nodes that are not children of the camera aren't, so physics and other scale-sensitive transforms aren't affected.

 When SpriteKit came out, it didn't have SKCameraNode.
 SKCameraNode was a later addition.
-The [SpriteKit Programming Guide](https://developer.apple.com/library/archive/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html) predates SKCameraNode, and has an entire section on how to manually simulate a camera with the right node hierarchy:
+The [SpriteKit Programming Guide](https://developer.apple.com/library/archive/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html) predates SKCameraNode, and has an entire section on how to manually simulate a camera with the right node hierarchy.
+From "Post-Processing in Scenes":

 > SpriteKit does not provide built-in support for cameras, but the implementation is very straightforward.
 The world and the camera are each represented by a node in the scene.
 The world is a direct child of the scene and the camera is a descendant of the world node.
 This arrangement of nodes is useful because it gives the game world a coordinate system that is not tied to the scene’s coordinate system.
 You can use this coordinate system to lay out the world content.